Flowers

 Top dress spring-flowering alpines with grit or gravel to show off the plants and to help prevent stem rots.

-Snowdrops can be vulnerable to botrytis (grey mould).
+Snowdrops can be vulnerable to grey mould (Botrytis).

-On winter pansies watch out for downy mildew and black spot.
-Remove any infected leaves and destroy badly affected plants.
-To avoid the build-up of diseases, do not to plant pansies in the same place every year.
+On winter pansies watch out for downy mildew and black leaf spot.
+Remove any infected leaves, and badly affected plants may need to be removed and added to the green bin.
+To avoid the build-up of diseases, don’t plant pansies in the same place every year.

 Hellebore leaf spot can be a problem on old foliage of hellebores.
-Cutting back the old leaves should control the problem, and allow the flowers and new growth to be better seen.
+Cutting back the old leaves should reduce the problem, and allow the flowers and new growth to be better seen.

 Protect sweet pea plants from aphids as they can transmit sweet pea viruses; pick off any aphids that you spot.
 Check autumn-sown sweet peas growing in cold frames, and keep watch for mouse and slug damage.

-Protect lily, delphinium and hosta shoots from slugs and snails before they appear.
+Protect lily, delphinium and hosta shoots from slugs and snails before they appear with night-time hunts for slugs and snails.

 Inspect stored tubers of plants such as dahlia and canna for signs of drying out.
 Do not let them become bone dry or they will desiccate; but too wet and they may rot.